-Matt serves as a manager in the PDU, where he supports faculty teams in the preparation of proposals for interdisciplinary research projects and training grants.
+Matt serves as an Assistant Director in the PDU, where he supports faculty teams in the preparation of research and training grant proposals in engineering and the physical sciences.
 His prior experience includes working at two privately held businesses and the NASA-Langley Research Center.
 During that time he served as PI for several projects involving the development of advanced materials for energy, defense, and aerospace applications.
 His work resulted in ~40 publications and 1 patent.

 He earned B.S., M.S., and Ph.D. degrees in Ceramic Engineering from Clemson University and has completed professional development training in Leadership, Project Management, and Proposal Development.
 Away from work he enjoys traveling, photography, running, and cycling.

 Molly Puente, Assistant Director for Health, Life Sciences, Agriculture and Other

 As an Assistant Director in the PDU, Molly works with her team to develop proposals, conduct trainings, and coordinate resources to develop the biomedical, agricultural, and life sciences research portfolio across the campus.